BPE, BScPT, Dip. Manip, FCAMPT

 Dr. Allison Tucker is an orthopaedic surgeon who specializes in trauma and the arthroscopic reconstruction of the knee and shoulder.
 She attended medical school at Memorial University of Newfoundland before completing an orthopaedic residency and MSc in Anatomical Science at Queen's University.
 Dr. Tucker received advanced fellowship training in arthroscopy and sports medicine at Banff Sport Medicine and in trauma at the University of California, San Francisco.
 Dr. Tucker lives in the HRM with her husband and daughter and looks forward to providing care and service to the local community.
 Dr. Tucker will hold some of her clinics out of Platinum Physiotherapy.

 **Please note that all appointments with Dr. Tucker are booked through her assistant with a referral from your doctor.
+Any questions about your appointment with Dr. Tucker should be addressed to her office at 902-332-4444.

 We love our clients, so feel free to visit during normal business hours.